iomete/iom-docs/docs/getting-started/what-is-iomete.md

 ---
 title: What is IOMETE?
 sidebar_label: What is IOMETE?
-description: What is IOMETE Data Lakehouse Platform?
+description: IOMETE is a state-of-the-art, fast, scalable, user-friendly Data Lakehouse Platform for AI and Analytics.
 last_update:
   date: 01/30/2024
   author: Vusal Dadalov